-In 2023, the EIT Alumni Community will continue building its portfolio of services and unique offers via knowledge sharing, training, and networking, bringing clear added value to its members beyond individual KICs' alumni communities.
-Priority areas for next year include drawing new participants from KIC activities, on-boarding members from the younger EIT KICs, and exploring opportunities for collaboration beyond Europe.
+In 2024, the EIT Alumni Community will expand its portfolio of services and unique offerings through knowledge sharing, training, and networking to bring clear added value to its members beyond each KICs' individual alumni communities.
+Priority areas for next year include attracting new participants from KIC activities, on-boarding members from the newer EIT KICs, contributing to EIT's implementation of the Deep Tech Talent Initiative, and exploring opportunities for global collaboration.

-The EIT will continue to steer the EIT Alumni Community in close cooperation with the EIT Alumni Board.
-It will aim to continuously increase the involvement of alumni in EIT-supported activities.
-The EIT Alumni Community will be supported in its efforts by a dedicated Alumni cross-KIC activity that will strengthen its ability to deliver quality services to its members, ensure greater visibility of its activities, and increase the impact of its members.
-To ensure the Community's long-term financial sustainability, the EIT Alumni Board will continue to develop a sound business and financial model and reach out to internal and external partners and sponsors.
+The EIT will continue to steer the EIT Alumni Community in close cooperation with the EIT Alumni Board and it aims to continuously increase the involvement of alumni in EIT-supported activities.
+The EIT Alumni Community will be supported by a dedicated Alumni cross-KIC activity to strengthen its ability to deliver quality services to its members, ensure greater visibility of its activities, and increase the impact of its members.
+To ensure the Community's long-term financial sustainability, the EIT Alumni Board will finalise a sound business and financial model and reach out to potential partners and sponsors.